Audio/MIDI multitrack recording software

 Knob

-• Put a finger on the knob and either move it horizontally or make a rotating movement below the knob.
+• Place a finger on the knob and either move it horizontally or make a rotating motion below the knob.

 • Tapping the left half moves it down one step, tapping the right half moves it up one step.